SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

 };
 ```

-This configuration specifies that SSR is disabled for requests with URLs containing `checkout`, `my-account`, as well as for requests containing the query parameter `asm`.
+This configuration specifies that SSR is disabled for requests with URLs containing `checkout` or `my-account`, as well as for requests containing the query parameter `asm`.
 When Spartacus receives requests matching these criteria, SSR is bypassed and CSR is used instead.

-**Note:** The `cx-preview` URL is utilized by SmartEdit.
-However, regardless of the options provided in `defaultRenderingStrategyResolverOptions`, this URL is disabled by the `defaultRenderingStrategyResolver`.
+**Note:** The `cx-preview` URL, which is used by SmartEdit, is not listed in the `excludedUrls` in the example above because the `cx-preview` URL is disabled by the `defaultRenderingStrategyResolver`, regardless of the options provided in `defaultRenderingStrategyResolverOptions`, .

 The `defaultRenderingStrategyResolver` function is set as the value for the `renderingStrategyResolver` property in the Spartacus SSR optimization settings, as follows: